On this page: Exercise equipment | Exercise professionals | Choosing an exercise program | Exercise sessions | Muscle groups

 Starting an exercise program can feel overwhelming.
 You may have lots of questions.
 It is important to realise that personal trainers and exercise scientists are trained to work with people who do not have any major health issues.
 People affected by cancer should see an exercise physiologist or a physiotherapist.

 Also called Accredited Exercise Physiologists (AEPs), these allied health professionals have completed at least a four-year university degree.
-Because they concentrate on using exercise as medicine to help with injury and chronic disease management, they are the most appropriate exercise professionals to advise people affected by cancer.
+They concentrate on using exercise as medicine to help with injury and chronic disease management.

-These are allied health professionals who have completed at least a four-year university degree.
+These are also allied health professionals who have completed at least a four-year university degree.
 They often concentrate on preventing and treating injuries using a variety of treatment methods, including exercise, massage, and joint manipulation.
-They can also advise people affected by cancer.

 Medicare or your private health fund may provide limited cover for visits to an exercise physiologist or a physiotherapist.
-Ask your GP for a referral to an exercise professional, or use the Exercise & Sports Science Australia website.
+Ask your GP for a referral to an exercise professional, or visit the Exercise & Sports Science Australia website or the Australian Physiotherapy Association.

 Physical activity need not be costly or inconvenient.
 The exercise program that is right for you will depend on your current fitness level, what you want to do, and what your doctor says is safe for you.
 If you enjoy an activity, you are more likely to stick with it.
 To stay motivated, you could ask a friend or family member to join you.